CARTAvis/manual_source/source/analysis_tools.rst

       <img src="_static/carta_fn_spectralProfiler_multiple_region.png"
          style="width:100%;height:auto;">

-* **Comparing spectra with different statistic quantities**: When the Statistic checkbox is selected, region spectral profiles with different statistic quantities can be displayed.
-The statistic dropdown menu allows multiple-selection of different statistic quantities.
+* **Comparing spectra with different statistical quantities**: When the Statistic checkbox is selected, region spectral profiles with different statistical quantities can be displayed.
+The statistic dropdown menu allows multiple-selection of different statistical quantities.
 The region spectral profiles will be computed based on the selected image (single selection), region (single selection), and Stokes (if applicable, single selection).
 In the following example, CO 2-1 mean, standard deviation, and max spectra are compared.
 The profiles are derived from the ellipse region.

    .. raw:: html